-The Manhattan Transport Hub, located along New York City's East River district, is a transport hub serving road, water, and air travel.
-The project to address the issue of resilience in modern architectural practice by anticipating future NYC transportation needs, especially when flooding & tidal surges is predicted to raise the water level ten feet by 2110.
+The Manhattan Transport Hub, located along New York City’s East River district, is a transport hub serving road, water, and air travel.
+The project was created to address the issue of resilience in modern architectural practice by anticipating future NYC transportation needs, especially when flooding & tidal surges is predicted to raise the water level ten feet by 2100.

 Rhinoceros 3D, V-Ray, Adobe Photoshop, Adobe Illustrator.
 Adobe InDesign

 Automotive and nautical transportation are routed to travel along the main concourse.
 The design also includes an open-air marketplace, cafe and restaurants along South St, and parking underground.
 A waiting hall, ticket counter and baggage check are also located inside, while a large rooftop landscape serves as a dock for larger passenger ships, as well as a venue for public functions and events.